sbswami-actyv/Actyv-Bootcamp-Upgrade/ReadMe.md

 Without CSS the app will be like a pdf document having text in each new line If you write list of things in new lines then you cannot make it to appear in a single line or vice versa but CSS will give you the power to play with the orientations, animation and colors.

-**After These 10 Concepts you will be that much enough to mention CSS in your resume**
+**After These 10 Concepts you will  be enough to mention CSS in your resume**

 #1 : BOX MODEL (Let us understand How the "Brik" of a house behaves ) :